Here it is. The moment you’ve been waiting for your whole life… …Photoshop preferences settings!

 Next to the name of the drive, it will show how much Free Space each has.

-My 4 hards available to be used as a scratch disk.
+Here are the 4 hard drives available to be used as a scratch disk, on my iMac.

 The first drive is the drive used for my operating system and will provide the most performance boost…